faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2.md

     ```

 14. This time the model should respond with an appropriate classification, even without instructions.
+    > **Note:** If you notice a delay in the response, try clearing the chat and starting again.

 ### Task 4: Set up an application in Cloud Shell